sdziallas/comp55/docs/labs/10-A-Mult-Timers.md

 But for 95% of you,
 if you understand this approach,
 I am OK with you using this.
-In previous classes this is what I would recommend students to do.
+In previous classes, this is what I would recommend students do.

 ## Implementing multiple timers for tasks that work on unique resources